|

 credited with coining the term 'Flower Power'.

-American society such as Trotskyites, Hells Angels, gays and
+society such as Trotskyites, Hell's Angels, LGBT and drug addicts.

 He died on the 5th April 1997 of liver cancer.
 He was given a